Cognitive and memory concerns are a common issue in America. (1) More than half of folks over 85 have some sort of cognitive concerns. (2)

 The problem is that it doesn’t take a lot of sugar to overwhelm the insulin degrading enzyme.
 Swedish researchers in 2006 found that even blood sugar levels on the high end of the normal range can overwhelm the insulin degrading enzyme.
 This can increase the risk of memory concerns later in life by 70%.
 (6)

-Botanicals Found to Support Healthy Cognitive Function and Memory
+5 Botanicals to Support Healthy Cognitive Function and Memory

 Studies have found that people with the lowest levels of omega-3’s have a greater risk for cognitive concerns, and folks with high intake of omega-3’s have a lower risk for such concerns.
 (7)